 - A. A completed Standard Customer Disclosure Statement shall be provided to all customers of CDG or On-Site Mass Market DG Providers as part of the sales agreement.
-Standard Customer Disclosure Statements will be available on the Department's website, www.dps.ny.gov, no later than October 30, 2017 and will be included in this document as Attachment 1. - B. In the event that the text in the Standard Customer Disclosure Statement differs from or is in conflict with a term stated elsewhere in the agreement, the term described by the text in the Standard Customer Disclosure Statement shall constitute the agreement with the customer notwithstanding a conflicting term expressed elsewhere.
+Standard Customer Disclosure Statements are available on the Department's website at http://www3.dps.ny.gov/W/PSCWeb.nsf/All/EAB5A735E908B9FE8525 822F0050A299. - B. In the event that the text in the Standard Customer Disclosure

+Statement differs from or is in conflict with a term stated elsewhere in the agreement, the term described by the text in the Standard Customer Disclosure Statement shall constitute the agreement with the customer notwithstanding a conflicting term expressed elsewhere.